oferei/sublime-unity-completions/README.md

 Alternatively you can install this package manually:

 1. Open the [packages directory](http://docs.sublimetext.info/en/latest/basic_concepts.html#the-packages-directory)
-from the Sublime Text menu (Preferences | Browse Packages...)
+from the Sublime Text 2 menu (Preferences | Browse Packages...)
 2. Create a new directory called "Unity Completions"
 3. Copy the contents of this package into the new directory

-## Boo

-In order for Sublime Text to recognize .boo files you need to install a separate package: Boo.
-You can install it using Package Control or manually from [here](https://github.com/Shammah/boo-sublime).

 ## Generation